DAILY BEACH REPORT

 ![]() |

-- Surf conditions: Fair with waves around 1 foot and west running currents.
+- Surf conditions: Choppy with waves at 3 to 4 feet and strong west running current.

-- Daily weather: Sunny with showers and thunderstorms expected in the afternoon.
-The high temperature is in the mid 80’s.
+- Daily weather: Sunny with the high temperature in the mid 80’s.

 LIFEGUARDS & BEACH PATROL AVAILABILITY